 7. Supply chain and logistics

 Having an incredibly efficient supply chain and logistics processes can give you a solid competitive advantage on your competitors, and is something that a lot of large enterprises use these days.
-For example, Amazon has an amazing supply chain management which makes them capable of delivering products to thousands of customers worldwide in a matter of days.
+For example, Amazon’s hyper-efficient supply chain is a textbook competitive advantage example.
+They have an amazing supply chain management which makes them capable of delivering products to thousands of customers worldwide in a matter of days.

 8. Trade secrets

 Having a trade secret like a secret recipe or an algorithm is another competitive advantage that has been in use for decades.
 While a lot of companies use patents to safeguard against usage by competitors, sometimes such trade secrets are not explicitly protected by property law, but rather kept secret internally.
-Take the example of Coca Cola.
+Take the example of Coca Cola and Google, which have non-replicable advantages.
 It is said that there is not a single person that knows the whole recipe, and instead, multiple people know a part of the recipe.
 This, however, cannot be confirmed.

 9. Aesthetics